A Generic Numbering System based on Catalan Families of Combinatorial Objects: The Catalan family of combinatorial objects

 \subsection{The transformers: morphing between instances of the Catalan family}

-As all our instances implement the bijection {\tt c} and its inverse {\tt c'}, a generic transformer from an instance to another is defined by the function {\tt view}: \begin{code} view :: (Cat a, Cat b) => a -> b view z | e_ z = e view z | c_ z = c (view x,view y) where (x,y) = c' z \end{code} To obtain transformers defining bijections with $\N, \T, \P$ and $\M$ as ranges, we will simply provide specialized type declarations for them: \begin{code} n :: Cat a => a->N n = view \end{code} \begin{code} t :: Cat a => a->T t = view \end{code} \begin{code} m :: Cat a => a->M m = view \end{code} \begin{code} p :: Cat a => a->P p = view \end{code} The following examples illustrate the resulting specialized conversion functions: \begin{codex} *Cats> t 42 C E (C E (C E (C E (C E (C E E))))) *Cats> m it F [F [],F [],F [],F [],F [],F []] *Cats> p it P [L,L,R,L,R,L,R,L,R,L,R,L,R,R] *Cats> n it 42 \end{codex}
+As all our instances implement the bijection {\tt c} and its inverse {\tt c'}, a generic transformer from an instance to another is defined by the function {\tt view}: \begin{code} view :: (Cat a, Cat b) => a -> b view z | e_ z = e view z | c_ z = c (view x,view y) where (x,y) = c' z \end{code} To obtain transformers defining bijections with $\N, \T$ and $\M$ as ranges, we will simply provide specialized type declarations for them: \begin{code} n :: Cat a => a->N n = view \end{code} \begin{code} t :: Cat a => a->T t = view \end{code} \begin{code} m :: Cat a => a->M m = view \end{code} \begin{code} p :: Cat a => a->P p = view \end{code} The following examples illustrate the resulting specialized conversion functions: \begin{codex} *GCat> t 42 C E (C E (C E (C E (C E (C E E))))) *GCat> m it F [F [],F [],F [],F [],F [],F []] *GCat> p it P [1,0,1,0,1,0,1,0,1,0,1,0] *GCat> n it 42 \end{codex}

-A list view of an instance of type class {\tt Cat} is obtained by iterating the constructor {\tt c} and its inverse {\tt c'}. \begin{code} to_list :: Cat a => a -> [a] to_list x | e_ x = [] to_list x | c_ x = h:hs where (h,t) = c' x hs = to_list t \end{code} \begin{code} from_list :: Cat a => [a] -> a from_list [] = e from_list (x:xs) = c (x,from_list xs) \end{code} They work as follows: \begin{codex} *Cats> to_list 2014 [0,3,0,4] *Cats> from_list it 2014 \end{codex} The function {\tt to\_list} corresponds to the children of a node in the multiway tree view provided by instance {\tt M}.
+A list view of an instance of type class {\tt Cat} is obtained by iterating the constructor {\tt c} and its inverse {\tt c'}. \begin{code} to_list :: Cat a => a -> [a] to_list x | e_ x = [] to_list x | c_ x = h:hs where (h,t) = c' x hs = to_list t \end{code} \begin{code} from_list :: Cat a => [a] -> a from_list [] = e from_list (x:xs) = c (x,from_list xs) \end{code} They work as follows: \begin{codex} *GCat> to_list 2020 [1,0,1,5] *GCat> from_list it 2020 \end{codex} The function {\tt to\_list} corresponds to the children of a node in the multiway tree view provided by instance {\tt M}.
+Along the lines of \cite{calc09fiso,ppdp14tarau} one can use {\tt to\_list} and {\tt from\_list} to define size-proportionate bijective encodings of sets, multisets and data types built from them.

-The function {\tt catShow} provides a view as a string of balanced parentheses. \begin{code} catShow :: Cat a => a -> [Char] catShow x | e_ x = "()" catShow x | c_ x = r where xs = to_list x r = "(" ++ (concatMap catShow xs) ++ ")" \end{code} It is illustrated below. \begin{codex} *Cats> catShow 0 "()" *Cats> catShow 1 "(())" *Cats> catShow 12345 "(()(())(()())(()()())(()))" \end{codex}
+The function {\tt catShow} provides a view as a string of balanced parentheses, an instance of the Catalan family for which arithmetic computations are introduced in \cite{lata14}. \begin{code} catShow :: Cat a => a -> [Char] catShow x | e_ x = "()" catShow x | c_ x = r where xs = to_list x r = "(" ++ (concatMap catShow xs) ++ ")" \end{code} It is illustrated below. \begin{codex} *GCat> catShow 0 "()" *GCat> catShow 1 "(())" *GCat> catShow 12345 "(()(())(()())(()()())(()))" \end{codex}

-Figure \ref{rrl1} shows the DAG corresponding to a multiway tree view, with merged identical subtrees, and labels showing the result of function {\tt catShow} together with the corresponding natural numbers.
-The order of edges is marked with consecutive integers starting from {\tt 0}.